Peter Strzok sues FBI for firing him over anti-Trump texts

 The complaint, which names as defendants Attorney General William Barr and FBI Director Chris Wray, revisits a political drama that was seized on by conservative critics of special counsel Robert Mueller’s Russia investigation as proof that the bureau was biased against Trump.
 Multiple investigations are underway examining whether the FBI acted properly during the Russia investigation, and Strzok remains a frequent target of Trump’s scornful tweets.

+The lawsuit seeks reinstatement to the FBI, back pay and a declaration that the government violated his rights.

-Representatives of the FBI and Justice Department did not immediately respond to requests for comment.
+A Justice Department spokeswoman declined to comment, and representatives of the FBI did not immediately respond to a request seeking comment.

 The suit provides new details about the circumstances of Strzok’s firing and amounts to the latest defense of his reputation, coming months after a fiery congressional hearing in which he insisted that his personal views never influenced his work.